victorialolo/Nestle-Product-Performance/README.md

 ## Skills Demonstrated
 The following Power BI features were incorporated.

-DAX Query Function,
+- DAX Query Function
-Modelling
+- Modelling
-Filters
+- Filters

 I was able to add to my skill by learning and using the **DAX Query Function**.
 This can be seen in the calculated **KPIS**.